-What is the big deal about the name of this miracle baby given to Elizabeth?
+What is the big deal about the name of this miracle baby given to Elizabeth and Zechariah?
 Obedience, pure and simple.
-There was no reason to name him John—no relatives or heroes in the family of that name.
-But the angel had said, "You will name him John ...."
+There was no reason to name him John — no relatives or heroes in the family with that name.
+But the angel had said, "you are to name him John."
 So, they did!
 God's approval of their obedience was shown in the removal of Zechariah's inability to speak when they affirmed the name, John.
-The conception of this baby, leading to this birth, this child is no accident of late-life passion.
-This is the work of God!
-Obedience, pure and simple, opens up a pathway for the work of God, and no one's life illustrates that more than John ben Zechariah, the one we know as John the Baptist!
+The conception of this baby, leading to this birth, this child, was no accident of late-life passion.
+This was the work of God!
+Obedience, pure and simple, opens up a pathway for the work of God, and no one's life illustrates this principle more than John ben Zechariah, the one we know as John the Baptizer!

 Holy and righteous God, full of compassion and mercy, please forgive me for sometimes treating my responsibility to obey your will as optional.
 Give me a holy passion to honor you in word and in deed.
 In Jesus' name, I pray.
 Amen.